 No matter what the outcome is, the School of Kinesiology and Health Studies along with the Faculty of Arts and Science commits the following:

-There are several factors that led to the faculty within the School of Kinesiology and Health Studies to vote in favour of suspending admissions to the program.
+There are several factors that led to the faculty within the School of Kinesiology and Health Studies to vote in favour of suspending admissions to the program last summer and submit a request for consideration to the Dean.
 Changes to the program and the school have taken place over the last 10 years with continued input from the students which include curriculum changes, changing the name of the school, the separation of Queen's Athletics and the academic programs and where alumni are finding work.
-The main considerations in this decision were:
+The main considerations in their request were:

 External stakeholders (through external reviewers and accreditation bodies), alumni (through email, phone, homecoming breakfast and in-person meetings), Faculty Board (other academic units), students (through Faculty board, email and town hall), Provost and faculty of SKHS

-To provide rationale and comment on the temporary suspension of admissions to the program please email the Dean of the Faculty Arts and Science.
-These emails will be referenced in her formulating the decision.
+To provide rationale and comment on the future of the program please email the Dean of the Faculty Arts and Science email@example.com.

 Suite F300 Mackintosh-Corry Hall